crossingthestreams/crossingthestreams.github.io/_posts/2022-10-18-view-of-pulsar-metadata-store.markdown

   * Pulsar metadata solution has usability issues with it's eventual consistent change model which isn't properly described.
   * PIP-45 metadata change event broadcasting solution conflicts with scalable design.

-The challenges with Pulsar metadata are an additional motivation to revisit the Pulsar architecture besides addressing the availability issues in topic unloading.
+The challenges with Pulsar metadata are an additional motivation to revisit the Pulsar architecture, besides addressing the availability issues in topic unloading.
 Addressing the Pulsar load balancing and metadata challenges are the problem space for the upcoming blog posts about the possible solutions to address this by changing Pulsar's architecture.
 Stay tuned!